The Complete Guide to Live StreamingNovember 1, 2019

 Once the video stream is compressed, the encoder packages it for delivery across the internet.
 This involves putting the components of the stream into a file format.
 These container formats travel according to a protocol, or standardized delivery method.
 Common protocols include RTMP, HLS, and MPEG-DASH.

 The packaged stream is then transported to a media server located either on premises or in the cloud.
 This is where the magic happens.
-As the media server ingests the stream, it can transcode the data into a more common codec, transize the video into a lower resolution, transrate the file into a lower bitrate, or transmux it into a more scalable format.
+As the media server ingests the stream, it can transcode the data into a more common codec, transize the video into a lower resolution, transrate the file into a different bitrate, or transmux it into a more scalable format.

 This conversion process is critical when streaming to a variety of devices.
 Without transcoding the original stream, reaching viewers across an array of devices wouldn’t be possible.
 A streaming server software or cloud streaming service can be employed to accomplish this and more.